humdek-unibe-ch/sh-shp-calendar/README.md

         "className ": "your_class_name_input"
     }
  }`
+ - if you want to take the coloring from the calendar you need a field `color` in the calendar entry
  - `show_add_calendar_button` - enable for calendars button.
 Then a style `calendars` should be loaded on the page
  - style `calendars` requires input with name `calendar_name`